guillaumebrunerie/Chromiarch-OS/README.md

 There are a few drawbacks about using Chromiarch OS instead of Chrome OS or Arch Linux:

 General :

 * Your device has to be in developer mode.
 This means that you will have to press Ctrl + D at every boot and that boot time will be increased by a few seconds (don’t worry, boot time will still be less than 15 seconds).
-* For now, screen dimming has to be disabled, so your screen will not be powered off anymore when you are not using your computer.
+* Screen dimming has to be disabled, so your screen will not be powered off anymore when you are not using your computer in Chrome OS (but if you close the lid it will suspend as expected), and (at least with Gnome) screen dimming works correctly in the Arch Linux side.
-* If something goes wrong and your computer does not want to boot (or if you are stuck in guest mode without having access to a shell or tty switching, as happened to me once), it’s challenging to recover.
-You cannot boot on a live USB of a random Linux distribution, so you can either run recovery mode, but this will erase completely Arch and all your data (except Chrome OS’ data which is in the cloud), or build Chromium OS to have a bootable Chromium OS USB key and repair your computer from there (but building Chromium OS is difficult).
-You can also try prebuilt binaries, like Hexxeh’s builds, I guess it should work (if shell access is enabled)
+* I have some problems with the sound because both systems think that they are completely managing the sound.
+For example sometimes the sound is not muted even if I just pressed the “mute” button, or sound still plays in the speakers if there are headphones plugged in.

 In comparison to a true Arch Linux netbook :

-* The SSD is small.
+* The SSD is very small.
 At best you can give 9 or 10 Gib to Arch.
 * The keys from the upper row are the functions keys F1 to F10.
-This means that you will not have F11 nor F12 and that changing brightness or sound volume will not work in Arch (you can of course remap keys as you want in Arch, but there are still not enough keys)
+This means that there is no F11 nor F12 and that changing brightness or sound volume will not work in Arch (you can of course remap keys as you want in Arch, but there are still not enough keys in comparison to a regular netbook)
 * Arch will run under Chrome OS’ linux kernel, so if you want a custom kernel, you will need to recompile Chromium OS’ kernel (and this is not the easiest thing to do)
-* Chrome OS autoupdates will break the Arch part of Chromiarch OS, but it will take you one or two minutes to restore it.
+* Chrome OS autoupdates will break the Arch part of Chromiarch OS, but it is easy to restore (and will take you one or two minutes after each autoupdate).
-* You should not
+* If something goes wrong and your computer does not want to boot (or if you are stuck in guest mode without having access to a shell or tty switching, as happened to me once), it’s rather difficult to recover your system without loosing your data in Arch Linux.
+You cannot boot on a live USB of a random Linux distribution because of Chrome OS’ boot system.
+So you can either run recovery mode, but this will erase completely Arch and all your data (except Chrome OS’ data which is in the cloud), or build Chromium OS to have a bootable Chromium OS USB key and repair your computer from there (but building Chromium OS is rather difficult).
+You can also try prebuilt binaries, like Hexxeh’s builds, I guess it should work (if shell access is enabled) but I have not tested.

 In comparison to a Chrome OS netbook :

-* The synaptics driver is used for the touchpad instead of the syntp driver.
-In particular, two-finger drag&drop does not work anymore (but two finger scrolling is much easier with synaptics).
+* There are some problems with the touchpad (for example middle click with three-finger click does not work in Chrome OS), but this should be fixed some day (more explanations on this below)
 * Chrome OS autoupdates will use more bandwidth, because delta updates are not available when you have modified you file system, so it will download full updates each time.